skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 bell.
 She speaks a single name, "Thordek Earthguard."

 Thordek follows the same path of darkness that Eomer and Thu'fir traveled.
-His keen Dwarven eyes allow him to navigate more easily than they did in the darkness.
+His keen dwarven eyes allow him to navigate more easily than they did in the darkness.
 At last he arrives alone at the throne room of Queen Alidia.